1990 Klein Attitude Vintage Mountain Bike

 New for 1990, Klein introduced the Mission Control 1 a one-piece handlebar and stem combination, crafted from T6 heat-treated aircraft aluminum (naturally!) with titanium hardware.
 The bike has the original oversized aluminum fork with box joints and an oversized “25” headset.
 Its inner diameter is more than 50 percent larger than the traditional 1-inch size.
 Internal cable routing was fairly revolutionary at the time.

 Even though the bike has a complete Shimano Deore XT M730/732 componentry, the bike uses a narrow Dia-Compe 986 rear cantilever brake as they stick out less than the Shimano cantilever brakes, so you avoid clipping your heels.
 Good thinking!

-The general riding impression, from those who have never ridden one, is that the over-sized aluminum Kleins ride harsh, when in fact, that isn’t the case.
-My bike is very responsive when pedaling, it climbs well and is very agile when you need it to be, helped by it only weighing 23.75 pounds.
+The general riding impression, from those who have never ridden one, is that the oversized aluminum Kleins ride is harsh, when in fact, that isn’t the case.
+My bike is very responsive when pedaling, climbs well, and is very agile when you need it to be, helped by it only weighing 23.75 pounds.
 The bike responds well to most situations.
 It is a pleasure to ride.